LucasFoulkes/obsidian/Online Cloud Storage.md

-## Free
 - dropbox
-- microsoft onedrive
+- It syncs with windows
 - Idrive
-- google drive
 - pcloud
 - sync.com
 - icedrive